In this article:

 3. Cash Flow from Financing

-Businesses can calculate each type of cash flow (see next section) and use that data to make crucial operational and financial decisions.
 For example, let’s say a single restaurant wants to become a chain.
-Before they can move forward and open another restaurant, the leadership team must know how much cash the current restaurant generates from operations, investments, and financing.
+Before they can open another restaurant, the leadership team must know how much cash the current restaurant makes.
+This includes cash from operations, investments, and financing.
 This will show them whether they have enough money to cover the initial and future expansion costs.

 Calculating Cash Flow